Must-Know Facts About Window Condensation

 - Cracks in your foundation

-Consequences of a Home with High Humidity: Mildew and mold thrive in environments with elevated humidity.
+Apart from condensation on windows, mildew and mold in homes thrive in environments with elevated humidity.
 Extended exposure to mold and mildew can result in infections, congestion, itchy eyes or skin, coughing, and a sore throat.
 In addition, a home where high levels of mold and mildew exist can compromise its structural integrity, particularly if mold grows undetected behind walls for an extended period of time.
-Damage due to humidity doesn’t stop there, either.
-Too much humidity can cause wooden areas within your home, such as flooring and window sills to rot.
+Damage due to humidity in homes doesn’t stop there, either.
+Too much indoor humidity can cause wooden areas within your home, such as flooring and window sills to rot.
 Paint on your walls can begin to crack, peel, and bubble.
-If this is not addressed quickly enough, your drywall can also be damaged.
-Wallpaper that’s cracking and peeling also can be signals that your home’s humidity levels are too high.
-If your foundation has cracks that allow water in, the result is a wet basement.
-This will dramatically increase your home’s humidity levels.

 - Run your exhaust fan each time you shower or use your stove